Iunius118/ChiliBulletWeapons/docs/v1/weapons.md

 ### Upgrading Guns

-A chili bullet gun can be upgraded by using upgrade items.
+Chili bullet guns can be upgraded by using upgrade items.

 To upgrade a chili bullet gun, follow these steps: